McGill-NLP/retriever-lm-reasoning/README.md

 - `reason_lm`: optional flan model to evaluate (used basically for model size evaluations) 'google/flan-t5-base' | 'google/flan-t5-xxl' | 'text-davinci-002'
 - `reason_fewshot`: use 'boolean' for StrategyQA and 'short' for Entailmentbank experiments
 </p></details>
 In order to reproduce the visualizations in the paper, please run `tests/create_visualization_data.py` to export the results.
-Then, you might want to copy the results to the `visualization.ipynb`.
+Then, you might want to copy the results to the `tests/visualization.ipynb`.